sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 </aside>

  ### Target Audience
-Sigma combines with the unlimited power of the cloud data warehouse and the familiar feel of a spreadsheet; no limit on the amount of data you wish to analyze.
+Sigma combines the unlimited power of the cloud data warehouse with the familiar feel of a spreadsheet, with no limit on the amount of data you wish to analyze.
 Sigma is awesome for users of Excel and even better for customers who have millions of rows of data.

-Typical audience for this QuickStart are users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
-Everything is done in a browser so you already know how to use that.
+The typical audience for this QuickStart includes users of Excel, common Business Intelligence or Reporting tools, and semi-technical users who want to try out or learn Sigma.
+Everything is done in a browser, so you already know how to use that.
 No SQL or technical skills are needed to do this QuickStart.

 ### Prerequisites
 <ul>